MaximilianIsing/PathPal/docs/PRIVACY_POLICY.md

    - Calculate admission odds based on your profile
    - Provide personalized college recommendations
    - Enable AI-powered counseling and guidance
+   - Process and extract course information from uploaded transcripts using AI vision technology

 2. **To Improve the Service**:
    - Analyze usage patterns to enhance user experience